 THIS DATE IN HISTORY: April 23

-1950: In the first Game 7 of the Final to be decided in overtime, Pete Babando scores at 8:31 of the second overtime to give the Detroit Red Wings a 4-3 victory against the New York Rangers at Olympia Stadium.
+1950: In the first Game 7 of the Stanley Cup Final to be decided in overtime, Pete Babando scores at 8:31 of the second OT to give the Detroit Red Wings a 4-3 victory against the New York Rangers at Olympia Stadium.

-Detroit's Jim McFadden ties the game with 4:03 remaining in the third period, and each team has plenty of chances before Babando beats Rangers goaltender Chuck Rayner for the Cup-winning goal.
+Detroit's Jim McFadden ties the game 3-3 with 4:03 remaining in the third period, and each team has plenty of chances before Babando beats Rangers goaltender Chuck Rayner for the Cup-winning goal.
+It's his second of the game after he goes scoreless through his first seven playoff games in 1950.

 "I was playing with Gerry Couture and George Gee, who took the faceoff," Babando tells the Hockey News years later.
 "Usually George had me stand behind him.
 But this time, he moved me to the right and told me he was going to pull it that way.
 I had to take one stride and get it on my backhand.
 I let the shot go, and it went in."